ircf/wp-cli-letsencrypt/README.md

 This plugin generates a single SAN SSL Certificate with all domains in a WordPress network from CLI.

+Network subdomains and domains from wp_domain_mapping can be optionally included (see Setup the certificate).

 This plugin does NOT provide a web interface like wp-encrypt does, for many reasons :
 - wp-encrypt does that just fine, but :
 - giving write access to your SSL certificates from web is NOT recommended
 - generating a large SAN (100+ domains) from web may not work (timeout)
 - after generating your SAN certificate you need to reload your web server, this can't/shouldn't be done from web
 - CLI is required to setup and renew your SSL certificate, so why not using it for generating it ?

+WARNING : If you have any existing SSL Let's encrypt certificate on your server, this plugin will remove them !
+If you plan to use multiple Let's encrypt certificates on your server, we recommend NOT to use this plugin for now.

 ## Requirements
 - Certbot (Let's Encrypt client)